Skip to main content

 Reconstructive Surgery for Breast Cancer: What to Know

-For other women, however, the change to their body can significantly affect their self-confidence, intimacy, body image, and ability to cope.
-Learn more about what to expect after a lumpectomy surgery or mastectomy surgery.
+For others, however, the change to their body can significantly affect their self-confidence, intimacy, body image, and ability to cope.
+In this video, learn what reconstructive surgery is and how it works.

 References